 - Enjoy beach-life with a caipirinha in your hand; they’re often sold directly on the beach.
 Coconut water is our favourite non-alc alternative.

 - Explore the amazing nature around your city; here’s a little helper with our post about the best hikes in Brazil

-- Understand Brazil through its many museums; my personal favourite is the Fine Art museum in Rio de Janeiro
+- Understand Brazil through its many museums; my personal favourite is the Fine Art museum in Rio de Janeiro (in Portuguese)

 Best cities in Brazil for working remotely and their cost/month

 Depending on the kind of life you dream to live in Brazil, there are many places to choose from.
 Approx. cost of life in these places are taken from Digital Nomad Hub in 2021.

 Among these, Rio de Janeiro is the one seaside city mixing beaches with a lot of cultural activities. they all have a sizable expat and digital nomad community, with co-working spaces, speedy internet.
 The downsides are the safety questions, as in most big cities in Brazil, and prices are a bit higher than elsewhere in the country.